tkometani0512/OV7670-Nexys-A7-100T-Final-Project/README.md

 - Captures live video from the OV7670 camera responding to light and motion
 - Stores and retrieves frames using dual port Block RAM
 - Configures the camera via I2C/SCCB at startup
-- SW1 freeze frame working correctly
+- SW0 freeze frame working correctly
-- SW0 color invert filter working correctly
+- SW1 color invert filter working correctly

-- Color accuracy is still being tuned - the RGB channel mapping from the OV7670 byte stream requires further calibration for fully accurate colors
+- Color accuracy is still being tuned - the RGB channel mapping from the OV7670 byte stream requires further calibration for fully accurate colors.

 ---

 ## Images and Videos

 ---